atisharma/bellini/README.md

     @reboot echo "\e[?25l" > /dev/tty0

 in root's crontab.
+This will kill your cursor.

 ## I'd like to change XYZ option

-Some assumptions hard-coded (for instance the size of the framebuffer, the windowing, the colourscheme, and the upper/lower cutoff frequencies of the FFT).
+Some assumptions are hard-coded (for instance the size of the framebuffer, the windowing, the colourscheme, and the upper/lower cutoff frequencies of the FFT).
 Changing these involves at least editing some header file and recompiling, and may break the code.
 Some of these may be broken out to the config file in the future.